DiscordBM/DiscordBM/README.md

 /// Configure the Discord Logging Manager.
 DiscordGlobalConfiguration.logManager = DiscordLogManager(
-    httpClient: HTTP_CLIENT_YOU_MADE_IN_PREVIOUS_STEPS,
+    httpClient: HTTP_CLIENT_YOU_MADE_IN_PREVIOUS_STEPS
-    configuration: .init(fallbackLogger: Logger(
-        label: "DiscordBMFallback",
-        factory: StreamLogHandler.standardOutput(label:metadataProvider:)
-    ))
 )

+Task {
     /// Bootstrap the `LoggingSystem`.
-After this, all your `Logger`s will automagically start using `DiscordLogHandler`.
+After this, all your `Logger`s will automagically start using `DiscordLogHandler`. await LoggingSystem.bootstrapWithDiscordLogger(
-LoggingSystem.bootstrapWithDiscordLogger(
         /// The address to send the logs to.
-You can easily create a webhook using Discord client apps.
+        /// You can easily create a webhook using Discord client apps.
         address: try .url(WEBHOOK_URL),
         makeMainLogHandler: StreamLogHandler.standardOutput(label:metadataProvider:)
     )
+}
 /// Make sure you haven't called `LoggingSystem.bootstrap` anywhere else, because you can only call it once.
 /// For example Vapor's templates use `LoggingSystem.bootstrap` on boot, and you need to remove that.
 ```